tormol/AIS/README.md

 * ... or normalized: `/api/v1/in_area/176.3,-20.1,-179.7,-16.1`

 # License
-Copyright (C) 2017 Torbjørn Birch Moltu and Ivar Sørbø Licensed under version 3 of the GNU Affero General Public License, see `LICENCE` for details.
+Copyright (C) 2017 Torbjørn Birch Moltu and Ivar Sørbø.
+Licensed under version 3 of the GNU Affero General Public License, see `LICENCE` for details.